Coronavirus: Wellbeing resources for doctors

 It’s important that you rest, recharge and take time for yourself.
 This will protect your own wellbeing and help you care for your patients.

-There's a range of resources across the UK that can support your wellbeing.
-These include:
+There's a range of resources available for all UK health workers that can support your wellbeing.

-- – a comprehensive bank of resources is available to NHS staff in England.
-It includes advice on a wide range of topics, including building personal resilience, managing stress and making decisions under pressure.
+- – a comprehensive bank of resources that provide advice on a wide range of topics, including building personal resilience, managing stress and making decisions under pressure.
 There’s also advice for managers on how to support staff members during a crisis.

 - – a package of resources designed to support the wellbeing of health and social care staff during coronavirus (COVID-19).
 It includes a directory of local helplines for staff within trusts, local GP practices and independent care providers.